 Perhaps the simplest approach of all, providing a lump sum cash payment allows for immediate liquidity, limited complications and maximum flexibility.
 In reviewing this as an option, consider your source of funds, how it may impact your personal tax situation and your timeline for gathering the necessary amount of cash.
 If your family member will be securing a loan in addition to your lump sum gift, allow adequate time for not just the transfer between your respective accounts, but also the necessary documentation to support their source of funds.
-In the likely event your lump sum gift exceeds the annual gift tax exclusion amount of $15,000 per person, be sure to coordinate with your accountant and file the appropriate gift tax return (Form 709) to accurately track your total lifetime gifts.
+In the likely event your lump sum gift exceeds the annual gift tax exclusion amount per person ($16,000 per person in 2022), be sure to coordinate with your accountant and/or estate planning attorney and file the appropriate gift tax return (Form 709) to accurately track your total lifetime gifts.

 While easy, cash is not always the best strategy.
 Helping your loved one before the purchase or during repayment can also be accomplished by accessing your personal balance sheet or indirectly tapping into another entity within your estate plan that could provide an income source, a lump sum distribution or an ideal structure for the purchase of property.
 For example, you (or perhaps another family member) may have previously created and funded an irrevocable trust that specifically allows for distributions of principal to your loved one for a home purchase.
 If the distribution provisions and total funds available within the trust align, this could be an ideal source of capital for the purchase.
 In weighing this option, evaluate the current cash on hand in the trust, total value of the trust in relation to the total anticipated withdrawal and any tax implications involved.